hyongju/Polytope-bounded-order2-Voronoi-diagram/README.md

 # Polytope-bounded-order2-Voronoi-diagram
-This program deploys a set of nodes to its locally optimal configuration in the sense of order-2 Voronoi
+This program creates order-2 Voronoi diagram with set of points in 2D/3D polygon.
+The function uses my previous program "polybnd_voronoi.m" that computes polytope bounded ordinary Voronoi diagram.

 Here are the description of the uploads.

-"DEMO2.m" provides an example
+"DEMO.m" provides an example

 "polybnd_order2voronoi.m" is the main function that obtains polytope bounded order-2 Voronoi diagram